 With its two top petals rising up like ears Diuris orientis (syn D.corymbosa) has earned the rather awkward name of ‘Wallflower Donkey orchid’

 Flowers appear on tall stems with 3 – 5 flowers on each stem.
-The lower flowers will open first and then progressivly up the stem.
+The lower flowers will open first and then progressively up the stem.

-Varied a little in form and color the petals are predominatly yellow with brown to mahogany markings on the lip, flowers will reach around 3 – 4 cm.
-Formally named D.corymbosa.
+Varied a little in form and color the petals are predominantly yellow with brown to mahogany markings on the lip, flowers will reach around 3 – 4 cm.

 - Natural Habitat – Light to part shade in open woodland areas, well drained soil.

 - Height – Variable height from 10 cm to 30 cm depending on soil and conditions.